 Tao Huabi was born poor in China.
-Poor in China, that is to say really very poor, so much so that she barely learned to read and write.
-At 20, she got married and moved to another province.
+Poor in China, that is, really very poor, so poor that she barely learned to read and write.
+When she was 20, she got married and moved to another province.
 After a few years, her husband died suddenly.
-She found herself alone, in the streets, with two young children.
-The only thing she knew how to do was cooking.
-Not the haute cuisine; Rice, vegetables, with some sauce from her province.
-Luckily, she was right next to a large school.
-She could make rice bowls for students at noon to survive.
-And survive she did.
-She offered low prices, did not hesitate to give free bowls and quickly became very popular among local students who affectionately called her Gan Ma (godmother).
+She found herself alone on the streets with two small children.
+The only thing she knew how to do was cook.
+Not haute cuisine; rice, vegetables, with some sauce from her province.
+Luckily, she lived next door to a large school.
+She could make rice bowls for the students at lunchtime to survive.
+And she did survive.
+She offered low prices, did not hesitate to give away free bowls, and quickly became very popular with the local students, who affectionately called her Gan Ma (Godmother).

-With a little money, she could open a restaurant.
-‘Restaurant’ meaning here a few tables on a parking corner.
-She served only a noodle dish, which she seasoned with her spicy sauce, made from an old recipe from her province.
-Big success.
-But one day she ran out of sauce.
+With a little money, she was able to open a restaurant.
+“Restaurant,” here means a few tables in a parking lot.
+She served only one noodle dish, seasoned with her spicy sauce made from an old recipe from her province.
+It was a great success.
+But one day she ran out of the sauce.
 Her customers refused to eat her noodles.
-She realized that it was her sauce they really wanted.
-Moreover, more and more customers were asking her to put some sauce in a small bowl to use it at home.
+She realized that what they really wanted was her sauce.
+Besides, more and more customers were asking her to put some sauce in a small bowl for them to use at home.

-This story illustrates the five principles of effectuation, the logic of entrepreneurs:
+This story illustrates the five principles of Effectuation, the logic of entrepreneurship:

-- Start with what you have: Stop crying over what you would like have; look instead at what you have, even if it is not much, and ask yourself what you can do with it.
-Madame Tao knew very little.
+1- Start with what you have: Stop crying about what you would like to have; instead, look at what you have, even if it is not much, and ask yourself what you can do with it.
+Mrs. Tao knew very little.
 She knew how to cook rice, so she started with that.
-What that original?
+Was that original?
 No, it wasn’t.
 But it allowed her to make a living and avoid begging.

-- Think in terms of affordable loss when acting: Do small things, because at least you can do them right away without asking anyone’s permission and taking too much risk.
+2- Think in terms of affordable loss when you act: Do small things, because at least you can do them right away without asking anyone’s permission and taking too much risk.
 Cooking rice wasn’t much, but it was enough to get Madame Tao going.
-She survived thanks to it and could imagine new things based on that.
+It allowed her to survive and to imagine new things.

-- Create a crazy quilt: Ask for help and learn to rely on others.
-Being loved by poor students meant there were many people ready to help Madame Tao.
-She was also popular among truck drivers who developed word of mouth for her restaurant and here sauce.
-Her advertising budget could be zero thanks to that.
+3- Build a crazy quilt: Ask for help and learn to depend on others.
+Being loved by poor students meant that there were many people willing to help Madame Tao.
+She was also popular with truck drivers, who spread the word about her restaurant and her sauce.
+Thanks to this, her advertising budget could be zero.

-- Take advantage of surprises: Madame Tao was surprised that the customers wanted the sauce, not the noodles, but acted on the surprise and offered her sauce alone.
+4- Take advantage of surprises: Madame Tao was surprised that customers wanted the sauce and not the noodles, but she acted on the surprise and offered her sauce alone.

-- Be the pilot in the plane: Being thrown to the streets meant Madame Tao could have been condemned to a life of begging.
-But she didn’t leave the circumstances impose on her.
-She did something simple (rice cooking) but that was enough to set her to a path of survival and then amazing success.
+5- Be the pilot in the plane: Being thrown out on the street could have condemned Madame Tao to a life of begging.
+But she didn’t let the circumstances force her.
+She did something simple (cooking rice), but that was enough to set her on a path of survival and then amazing success.

-This story shows how entrepreneurship can be a great tool for liberation and emancipation, especially for the poor and needy, for those who are abandoned by the system.
+This story shows how entrepreneurship can be a great tool for liberation and emancipation, especially for the poor and needy, for those who have been abandoned by the system.
 Unable to read or write, Madame Tao had no chance of finding a job in a company.

-But the lesson goes beyond: I often use the example of Madame Tao with managers confronted with the difficulty of transforming their organization and who explain to me that “at their level they cannot do anything”.
-If Madame Tao, who started in the worst possible conditions, could do as much, what about a manager who has huge tangible and symbolic resources?
-Of course the situations are different, but still.
-To quote a beautiful quote from the philosophical tale that is… the Ratatouille movie, “Not everyone can become a great artist, but great artists can arise from anywhere.”
-This formula can be applied to entrepreneurship, but also to leadership.
+But the lesson goes beyond that: I often use the example of Mrs. Tao with managers who are faced with the difficulty of transforming their organization and who tell me that “at their level, they cannot do anything.”
+If Mrs. Tao, who started in the worst possible conditions, could do so much, what about a manager who has enormous material and symbolic resources?
+Of course, the situations are different, but still.
+To quote a beautiful quote from the philosophical tale that is… the movie Ratatouille: “Not everyone can become a great artist, but great artists can come from anywhere.”
+This formula can be applied to entrepreneurship as well as leadership.